Mark W. Clark: Legacy

 In the neighborhood of Santa Catarina, in the city of São Gonçalo, located in the State of Rio de Janeiro – Brazil, there is a street called Gen. Mark Clark.

+In the city of Salerno, in Italy, there is a street called Via Generale Clark.

 In film

 Clark was portrayed by Michael Rennie in the 1968 film The Devil's Brigade.
 The film is about the exploits of the 1st Special Service Force, commanded by Colonel Robert T. Frederick, which came under Clark's command in the Italian Campaign.

 Clark was portrayed by Robert Ryan in the 1968 war film Anzio, under the pseudonym “General Carson”.

 Clark was portrayed by William Schallert in the 1979 television miniseries Ike: The War Years.

 General Clark was referred to in the television series M*A*S*H, season 11, episode 3: "Foreign Affairs".
 In the episode, he created a program that awarded an enemy soldier $100,000 and U.S. citizenship for landing an enemy plane in friendly territory and surrendering.